Proper torque on the BMW motorcycle

-Aluminum is especially sensitive, as it has some odd characteristics.
-I am not any kind of expert in the area of metallurgy, but I have learned a few things.
-For example, BMW hand levers can be straightened with gentle slow pressure in a warm room.
-This is due to a characteristic called “cold flow.”
-The Japanese levers usually break when straightened.
-The cases where they do straighten one is followed with stories of hearing a “clink” and then finding the piece on the floor.
-The BMW lever (Magura) is (was) the best around.
+Aluminum is especially sensitive, as it has some unique characteristics.
+I am not an expert in metallurgy, but I have learned a few things.
+For example, a bent BMW hand lever can be straightened with gentle slow pressure in a warm room.
+This ability is due to a characteristic called “cold flow.”
+The Japanese hand levers usually break when straightened.
+In cases where they do get straightened, they often break later.
+The BMW levers by Magura are the best.
 I have straightened them when they were bent double.
-Has it changed in the last 25 years?

-A major aluminum problem for BMW was the heads on the /2 in the starting in the early to the mid-60s.
+A significant aluminum problem for BMW was the heads on the /2 in the starting in the early to the mid-60s.

-The valve cover center stud is subject to over tightening too.
-It should only be tight enough that it doesn’t fall off.
-Just beyond finger tight.
-Over tightening pulls the stud out of the head and that means some rethreading procedure must be used.
+The valve cover center stud is subject to over-tightening too.
+It should only be tight enough that it doesn’t fall off, just beyond finger tight.
+Over tightening pulls the stud out of the head, and that means that you may need to do some rethreading procedure.
 It is far better to lose the nut and washer than stripe out the head.
 Then you will lose the nut, washer, and stud.
-Then it is time to use a Heli-coil or other thread repair procedure.
-Loose is better than too tight.
+You may need to use a Heli-coil or other thread repair procedure.
+In most cases, slightly loose is better than too tight.

 Axle nuts should be the necessary amount, which is seldom the amount in the book.
 Read my page on wheel bearings.

-When I consider the amount of money that I collected, caused by incorrect tightness, I find it shocking.
+When I consider the amount of money that I earned because of incorrect tightness, I find it shocking.
 We fixed problems caused by over and under tightness.
-Expenses for over tightness were at least 10 times the amount of under tightness expenses.
+Expenses for over tightness were at least ten times the amount of under tightness expenses.
 Safety, due to over tightening, was also jeopardized by a factor of maybe 5.
-I didn’t keep exact records, but it wasn’t even close.
-Over tight is bad, very bad.
+I didn’t keep accurate records, but it wasn’t even close.
+Fasteners being over tight is bad.
 See my page on parts that fall off of a BMW.

 Learn how to use a torque wrench.
 The threads must be “clean” and able to be run all of the ways down with my finger.
-I have seen a head bolt that was so jammed into the head that it took 15 lbs just to turn it against the sides of the hole when it should have fallen out, but I had to hammer it out.
-It would be impossible to torque that head bolt to anything meaningful.
-Learn to use slow tightening as opposed to fast.
+I have seen head bolts that were so jammed into the head that it took 15 lbs to turn it against the sides of the hole when it should have fallen out.
+I had to hammer them out.
+I would then drill out the excess aluminum.
+It would have been impossible to torque that head bolt to anything meaningful.
+Learn to tighten slowly, as opposed to fast.

-I prefer to use my beam torque wrench, but have to check it from time to time to ensure accuracy.
-The beam type is much better for removing a fastener as it will show where it breaks loose, which is a sometimes useful number.
-The clicker type is attractive due to the cool factor, but in most cases, they are far from ideal.
-They lose accuracy easily too.
+I prefer to use my beam torque wrench, but I have to check it from time to time to ensure accuracy.
+The beam type is much better for removing a fastener as it will show where it breaks loose, which is sometimes a useful number.
+The clicker type is attractive due to the “cool factor,” but in most cases, they are far from ideal.
+They lose accuracy quickly too.